 What’s more, annuity rates are expected to increase further in the months ahead, with more base rate increases expected.

 One particularly interesting development since the Brexit vote has been the mass evacuation from the market of annuity providers.

-Indeed, there are now just six providers active in the sector, a fraction of what we saw in previous years.
+Indeed, there are now just a handful of providers active in the sector, a fraction of what we saw in previous years.

 Ordinarily, a lack of competitors would be seen as a concern, as this could mean buyers end up with a poorer range of choice.

 Yet the opposite seems to be happening with annuities, with the competition between those firms that have stuck it out evidently strong enough that rates are being pushed up again.

 It’s not just the improving rates on offer that should have more retirees looking seriously at annuities again.

 There’s also the fact that annuities offer real protection against the danger of emptying your pension pot long before you die.